MRAlirad/html-js-fund-me/README.md

 you need to connect to a hardhat network in order to fund some amount. so you can add a hardhat network to your metamask.

 we can import a hardhat `private key` in our metamask to import the hardhat wallet to our metamask.

+## Listening for Events and Completed Transactions

+after completing the transaction, we want to give the user some communication. so we can either `listen for tx to be mined`, or `listen for an event`